FAIRiCUBE/uc3-drosophola-genetics/README.md

 ## About the Repository

-The structure of this GitHub repository—with its multiple subdirectories—emerged directly from the interdisciplinary nature of the project.
+The structure of this GitHub repository, with its multiple subdirectories, emerged directly from the interdisciplinary nature of the project.
 The integration of genomic data with Earth Observation (EO) data presented unique challenges that required the development of tailored tools and workflows.
 One such example is the "QueryCube" tool, which was specifically created to bridge the gap between these distinct data domains and enable meaningful cross-domain analysis.
 Rather than being predefined, the subdirectories evolved organically as different scientific disciplines—ranging from bioinformatics to geospatial science—contributed their perspectives, methods, and requirements.
-The resulting modular organization reflects this collaborative process and ensures that the project remains extensible, transparent, and usable across diverse research communities.
+The resulting modular organization is very crosslinked and reflects this collaborative process and ensures that the project remains extensible, transparent, and usable across diverse research communities.

 ## Hypothesis And Research Questions